 Family Radio Service handheld radios are often used by passengers on cruise ships, however the reduced power level of these devices offers inferior penetration and reflection in the steel maze of the vessel.
 Also, operation of both FRS and MURS radios in foreign ports is against the law, and could subject the user to severe civil and criminal penalties.

-The 902-928 MHz Industrial Scientific Medical band is the most desirable option for wireless personal communication.
-The radios available for this license-free band fall in two catecories: Conventional (transmitting and receiving on specific discrete frequencies) and FHSS (Frequency-Hopping, Spread Spectrum, moving to different frequencies within the radio band, according to an established algorithm).
+The 902-928 MHz Industrial Scientific Medical (ISM) band is the most desirable option for wireless personal communication.
+The radios available for this license-free band fall in two categories: Conventional (transmitting and receiving on specific discrete frequencies) and FHSS (Frequency-Hopping, Spread Spectrum, moving to different frequencies within the radio band, according to an established algorithm).

 Even those they both operated in the same 902-928 MHz unlicensed band using digital emissions, and used similar power levels, the Nextel radios successfully communicated throughout nearly the entire ship, and the Retevis radios experienced significant deterioration resulting is digitsl artifacts and loss of signal after passing through only a few decks.